fraenky8/tables-to-go/README.md

   -s string
     	schema name (default "public")
   -socket string
     	The socket file to use for connection.
-Takes precedence over host:port.
+If specified, takes precedence over host:port.
-  -structable-recorder
+  -sslmode string
+    	Connect to database using secure connection. (default "disable") The value will be passed as is to the underlying driver.
+    	Refer to this site for supported values: https://www.postgresql.org/docs/current/libpq-ssl.html -structable-recorder
     	generate a structable.Recorder field
   -suf string
     	suffix for file- and struct names
-  -t string
+  -t value
-    	type of database to use, currently supported: [pg mysql sqlite3] (default pg) -tags-no-db
+    	type of database to use, currently supported: [mysql sqlite3 pg] (default pg) -tags-no-db
     	do not create db-tags
   -tags-structable